CBP Global Entry Program: Completing immigration screening in advance : ESTA Online Center

 CBP Global Entry Program: Completing immigration screening in advance

-the Global Entry Program which the U.S. recommends
+The Global Entry Program which the U.S. recommends

 The GE Program made U.S. immigration procedures speed up by simplifying the process.

-Signing up for the program
+Applying for the program

 Those travelers who are eligible to sign up for the Global Entry Program

-• Those registered with NEXUS
+• NEXUS members

-• Those registered with SENTRI
+• SENTRI members

-Global Entry available airports where GE kiosks are established
+Airports where Global Entry kiosks are available

 • Abu Dhabi International Airport (AUH) * United Arab Emirates

-• Anchorage Ted Stevens International Airport (ANC)
+• Anchorage – Ted Stevens International Airport (ANC)

-• Winnipeg James Armstrong Richardson International Airport (YWG) Canada
+• Winnipeg James Armstrong Richardson International Airport (YWG) * Canada

 • Edmonton International Airport (YEG) Canada

-• Austin Austin-Bergstrom International Airport (AUS)
+• Austin – Austin-Bergstrom International Airport (AUS)

-• Ottawa McDonald Cartier International Airport (YOW) Canada
+• Ottawa McDonald Cartier International Airport (YOW) * Canada

 • Orlando International Airport (MCO)

-• Orlando Sanford International Airport (SFB)
+• Orlando-Sanford International Airport (SFB)

 • Oregon Portland International Airport (PDX)

-• Orange County John Wayne Airport (SNA) *
+• John Wayne Airport (SNA) *

-• California Auckland International Airport (OAK) *
+• Oakland International Airport (OAK) *

-• California / San Jose International Airport (SJC) *
+• San Jose International Airport (SJC) *

 • Calgary International Airport (YYC) *Canada